djjudas21/charts/README.md

 Some of these charts are my own creation, while others were adopted after the [k8s-at-home charts project was deprecated](https://github.com/k8s-at-home/charts/issues/1761).

-I use these charts in my own cluster so I do update the images when the upstream apps make releases.
+I use these charts in my own cluster.
+I subscribe to notifications for when the upstream apps are updated, and I update the charts when there are upstream releases.

-Contributions are always welcome.
+Contributions are always welcome, either for new features, bug fixes, or if I've missed a update.

 ## Getting started